 Data protection and privacy laws regulate the collection, storage, disclosure, use and disposal of personal data.
 Personal data is any information which is capable of identifying a living individual, such as their name, address, date of birth, national insurance number or job title.

-It is a complex area.
-Always seek the advice of the Commercial Legal Advisor (who is the Data Protection Officer for Wates) if you are in any doubt as to the position.
+There are also Special Categories of Personal Data that relate to, for example, race or ethnic origin, political opinions, religious beliefs, physical or mental health conditions (including disabilities), sexual orientation, biometric data, or trade union memberships.
+Criminal convictions and offences are also closely controlled by the law.
+These types of data benefit from special protection under the law because they could lead to discrimination, so particular care is required when dealing with these types of personal data.

-- (i) Respect personal data and keep it confidential and secure; - (ii) Ensure that access to personal data is only provided to employees who are strictly authorised to access such data; - (iii) Only collect the personal data that we need, informing the individuals involved of why we need the data, and of the people to whom we may disclose it; - (iv) Only disclose personal data to those who have a legitimate need to know, or with the consent of those whose information we hold; - (v) Dispose of personal data securely; - (vi) Report losses of personal data promptly to the Commercial Legal Advisor.
+- (i) Respect personal data and keep it confidential and secure; - (ii) Ensure that access to personal data is only provided to those who are strictly authorised to access such data: - (iii) Only collect the personal data that we need, informing the individuals involved of why we need the data, and of the people to whom we may disclose it: - (iv) Only disclose personal data to those who have a legitimate need to know, or with the consent of those whose information we hold; - (v) Dispose of personal data securely; - (vi) Report losses of any personal data to the Group Legal team or to the Privacy Team.